RMPlaysMCYT/photoracca-app/README.md

 - Add up to 4 shots
 - Locally stored on your device, once close you can't retrived it back
 - Free and Open Source For Personal usage even to everyone who wants to get acc
-- Native App to work offline (Coming soon)
+- Native App to work offline

 ### Upcoming Featues:
 - Mobile App Support